3 Idiots: Development

 An official announcement regarding the film was made during early-2008, after working in the script for more than one-and-a-half year.
 During the pre-production, Hirani went to multiple engineering colleges, including those under the Indian Institutes of Technology in Mumbai and Delhi, to authenticate the lives of engineering students.
-In this he met, many students and took pictures along with them.
+He met many students and took pictures along with them.
 He needed the references for the clothes used, their looks and things they brought as many IIT-students were older than the fictional characters.
 The film also had shared many anecdotes from his college life, since Hirani had used to study in hostel during his young period.
 Hirani had carefully looked upon the notion in the lives of engineering students, as there are few things apart from drugs, sex and violence.
 However, Hirani had said that the film plays a satirical take on social pressures under an Indian education system.
 Apart from that, the film also addresses the issue of tussle between parents and children, but in a "sugar-coated manner".
 During the promotions of the film, Hirani stated that "the film is completely different of the Munna Bhai film series; in terms of the characters, story and the environment.
 However, both the films fall in the same genre, where all three films are heartwarming stories with lovable characters making it feel good.
 Both films have true emotions in the heart, happiness, sadness and also leave a strong message to the audience in the ending that make us satisfy".